Manush54/Angular-Practice/README.md

 # MyFirstApp

+## About the app
+- Made for practicing the basics of Angular.
+- Generated a few components, manually and via CLI.
+   - Success Alert - Two way binding for typing message and basic styling
+   - Warning Alert - Basic Styling
+   - Server and Servers - Creating servers and using property and event binding
+   - Display btn - Using ngIf, ngFor and ngStyles for dynamic styling and DOM Manipulation
+-

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.\

 ## Development server